 Hill, his wife and their two children entered the U.S. Federal Witness Protection Program in 1980.
 Two years later—after moving his family to Nebraska, and then Kentucky—Hill was thrown out of the program for blowing his cover.

-His story was depicted in the bestselling novel Wiseguy by Nicholas Pileggi, and made famous by Martin Scorsese's Goodfellas (1990).
-Ray Liotta played Hill in the Academy Award-winning film.
-Pileggi's wife, Nora Ephron, also used Hill as the inspiration behind the film, My Blue Heaven, which starred Steve Martin as former mobster Vincent "Vinnie" Antonelli.
+His story was recounted in the bestselling book Wiseguy (1985) by Nicholas Pileggi, and made famous by Martin Scorsese's Goodfellas (1990).
+Ray Liotta played Hill in the film, which received six Oscar nods.
+(Joe Pesci was the sole winner among the nominations for his portrayal of Tommy DeVito.)
+Pileggi's wife, Nora Ephron, also used Hill as the inspiration behind the film My Blue Heaven, which starred Steve Martin as former mobster Vincent "Vinnie" Antonelli.
 Some view it as a prequel to Goodfellas, since it was released a month prior.

 After being kicked out of the Witness Protection Program, Hill moved to the West Coast with his girlfriend of 14 years, Lisa Caserta.
 In his later years, Hill worked to come to terms with his past, taking classes to be certified as a drug and alcohol counselor.
 Despite his efforts at redemption, many still viewed Hill as a rat and addict, even in his old age.
 Hill also became a frequent guest on The Howard Stern Show, where he often discussed his past.

 Hill died on June 12, 2012, at the age of 69, after battling an undisclosed illness.
 He had been living in Los Angeles at the time.
 Hill is survived by his two children, Gregg and Gina; and his girlfriend, Caserta.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!